Date of birth

 A local lad, Cox joined the club at the age of nine and made his first team debut as a substitute in the League Cup win against Luton Town at Madejski Stadium in September 2005.

-He featured six times in total during that incredible season, but all were earned from the bench – being forth in the pecking order behind Shane Long, Kevin Doyle and David Kitson (What a Bargain!).
+He featured six times in total during that incredible season, but all were earned from the bench – being fourth in the pecking order behind Shane Long, Kevin Doyle and David Kitson (What a bargain!).

 He became an instant regular in the first team, appearing 73 times across two seasons and netting 13 goals.

 Cox has also made an impact as a striker at international level, a regular for the Republic of Ireland, he is just shy of 30 caps, having notched four goals.